Alex-Lin5/Internet_Security/README.md

 $ docker-compose up     # Start the container
 $ docker-compose down   # Shut down the container
 $ docker network ls     # Find out network ID of docker containers
+$ docker network prune  # remove all networks not running in containers now
+$ docker rm <name>      # remove the duplicated container name before generating new one
 $ docker ps             # List all the running containers in docker
-$ docker rm <name>      # remove the duplicated container name before generating new one
 $ dockps        // Alias for: docker ps --format "{{.ID}}  {{.Names}}"
 $ docksh <id>   // Alias for: docker exec -it <id> /bin/bash
 ```